 Cabot Arkansas LSAT Course offerings

-TestMasters’ innovative online course is available for Cabot students who want to take one of our LSAT preparation courses.
-The TestMasters 80-hour Live LSAT course is available in the state of Arkansas for students in the Cabot area who are interested in registering for an in-person course.
-Arkansas students who would prefer to complete their LSAT study with a dedicated tutor can either study entirely with one of our LSAT private tutors or use tutoring along with a TestMasters course.
+Our state-of-the-art online course is the perfect option for Cabot-area students who want the benefits of TestMasters’ LSAT expertise.
+We also offer comprehensive Live LSAT courses at select Arkansas locations for students living in the Cabot area who want to sign up for a live course.
+Our private LSAT tutors are also available for Arkansas students who would prefer to do their LSAT study one-on-one with a private tutor.
+Students can either work entirely with a private LSAT tutor or use private tutoring as a supplement to a TestMasters course.

 Full Length LSAT Course

-- Instructors who have scored in at least the 98th percentile on an actual Law School Admission Test
+- Instructors who have scored in the 98th percentile or higher on an actual Law School Admission Test

-- The complete set of TestMasters LSAT books delivered free via courier, including licensed use of over 6500 real LSAT questions
+- The complete five-volume set of TestMasters LSAT books delivered free via courier, including access to all previously released LSAT questions (over 8000 total)

-- Four proctored (and eleven additional) full-length diagnostic exams and access to comprehensive score reports for each
+- Six proctored (and nine additional) full-length diagnostic exams with comprehensive performance analyses available for each

-- Thorough homework assignments that contain real LSAT questions, LSAT study drills, numerous analyses and other LSAT study tools, and a systematic question type classification for every released LSAT question
+- Extensive homework assignments that contain actual LSAT prep questions, LSAT study drills, numerous analyses and other LSAT study tools, and a systematic question type classification for all real LSAT questions

 - Access to the best LSAT preparation methods and techniques in the world

-- Written or video explanations for all logic games, line reference notes for every reading comp passage, and written, video or audio explanations for numerous logical reasoning questions
+- Written or video explanations for all logic games, line reference notes for each reading comprehension passage, and written, video or audio explanations for many logical reasoning questions

-- Full access to the LSAT study tools in our Online Resource Center—use the Online Resource Center to score LSAT Prep Tests, examine score reports, study LSAT vocabulary with psychometric quizzes, watch instructional videos and read written explanations, use the Flawed Methods of Reasoning database, search for questions using the LSAT Search Engine, and read academic bulletins concerning the LSAT and law school admissions
+- Full access to the LSAT study tools in the TestMasters Online Resource Center—here, students can score diagnostics, examine score reports, take psychometric quizzes, view instructional videos and study written explanations, improve their understanding of arguments with the Flawed Methods of Reasoning database, locate specific questions using the LSAT Search Engine, and receive special bulletins concerning the LSAT and law school admissions

 Online LSAT Course

-- Over thirty hours of instructional videos by TestMasters founder Robin Singh, the world record-holder for perfect scores on the LSAT
+- Over one hundred hours of instructional videos by TestMasters founder Robin Singh, who holds the world record for perfect scores on the LSAT

 - Access to TestMasters’ proven methods and techniques